DineshSekaran/Hadoop/Hive Properties Related.md

 # MSCK REPAIR TABLE tablename

-i have data in partitioned way. so i hae created table on top of that.
+i have data in partitioned way. so i have created table on top of that.

 CREATE EXTERNAL TABLE IF NOT EXISTS tbtest.user_info_part1(user_id string, firstname string, lastname string)
     > COMMENT 'A partitened copy of user_info'